Registered Massage Therapy

 European Red Cross, First Aid/Heart Saver CPR-Infant CPR certified.

 Pascal Grolaux, from Belgium, is a senior osteopathic practitioner.
-He studied osteopathic medic...
+With more than 28 years of e...
 Read More

 Patrick graduated from the West Coast College of Massage Therapy in Vancouver, BC.
 Patrick utiliz...
 Read More